 Beginner’s Guide to SEO – Titles

-The next step in how to SEO is to add image titles and captions.
+The next step in our beginner’s guide to SEO is adding image titles and captions.
 These should be similar or equal to the name and alt tag if you decide to use them.
 The title attribute should be included in the title=”insert title here” section of the HTML.

 Don’t overdo it.
 You don’t want too many keywords, descriptive terms (modifiers), or other words in the name or tags.
 This could be seen as “keyword stuffing” and may result in penalization.

 Alternatively, you can optimize your image filenames, ALT tags and Titles using a 3rd party app like Minifier

 Beginner’s Guide to SEO – Mastering Descriptions